christopherzolotas/phd/README.md

 # Design and Implementation of Automation Mechanisms for RESTful Web Services using Model Driven Engineering
-Online material for PhD dissertation of Christoforos Zolotas titled "Design and Development of Automation Mechanisms for RESTful Web Services using Model Driven Engineering".
+Online material for doctoral dissertation of Christoforos Zolotas titled "Design and Development of Automation Mechanisms for RESTful Web Services using Model Driven Engineering".
 Folder contents:

 *Automation Engine Eclipse Plugin*: The full code of the dissertation's accompanying Automation Engine in the form of an Eclipse Plugin.